KadinTucker/CivInspired/Rulebook/city.md

  - territory over which the city has influence;
  - a stock of resources* the city has produced or imported from aborad.

+A city also has many other functions, including, but not limited to:
+ - mustering soldiers;
+ - trading resources;
+ - growing and moving population.

+### Work and Trade

+Each citizen in a city has work that it does, either on a tile or in the city centre, which produces yields and resources.

+Citizens in the city also consume resources:
+- Most resources are consumed to produce yields.
+For example, lumber is converted into Materials.
+- Each citizen cannot consume more than one of each resource per turn.
+- Materials are consumed by citizens to make Production, which is then used to create things in the city.
+- Food is consumed by citizens; otherwise they start to starve.
+If citizens starve for more than one turn, they die.

+After the above two have happened, the city trades; see trade*.

+Any resources that are not either consumed or exported are considered *left-over*.
+Left-over resources are converted into Commerce at a 2 : 1 ratio.

+Left-over Commerce is then inefficiently converted into Science and Culture, at a 2 : 1 ratio.

 ### City Growth

 Cities grow by attracting new people to live there.
 This happens through passive migration and active migration.